Hilbert modules associated to parabolically induced representations of semisimple Lie groups: The Hilbert module The Hilbert module E(G/N)

 \subsection{Setting and notations}

 In what follows, $G$ is a connected semi-simple Lie group with finite center.
 Let $K$ be a maximal compact subgroup in $G$, with Lie algebra $\k$.
-The Lie algebra $\g$ of $G$ admits Cartan decomposition $\g=\k+\p$ which determines a Cartan involution $\theta$.
+The Lie algebra $\g$ of $G$ admits Cartan decomposition $\g=\k+\p$, which determines a Cartan involution $\theta$.
 Let $\g=\k+\ap+\np$ be an Iwasawa decomposition of $\g$ and $G=K\Ap\Np$ the corresponding Iwasawa decomposition of $G$.
-Now let $\Mp$ (resp. $\M'p$) be the centraliser (resp. the normaliser) of $\Ap$ in $K$.
-Then the group $B=\Mp\Ap\Np$ will be called the \textit{standard minimal parabolic subgroup} of $G$.
-A closed subgroup $P$ of $G$ which is the normaliser of its Lie algebra and contains a conjugate of $B$ will be called a \textit{parabolic subgroup}.
-Let $N$ be the \textit{unipotent radical} of $P$, that is the maximal connected normal subgroup of $P$ consisting of unipotent elements.
-Then $P$ admits a closed reductive subgroup $L$ such that $P=LN$, diffeomorphically.
+The centraliser and the normaliser of $\Ap$ in $K$ are respectively denoted by $\Mp$ and $\M'p$.
+The group $B=\Mp\Ap\Np$ is called \textit{standard minimal parabolic subgroup} of $G$ and any closed subgroup $P$ of $G$ which is the normaliser of its Lie algebra and contains a conjugate of $B$ is called a \textit{parabolic subgroup}.
+Let $N$ be the \textit{unipotent radical} of such a subgroup, that is a maximal connected normal subgroup of $P$ consisting of unipotent elements.
+Let $L=P\cap\theta(P)$ be the \textit{$\theta$-stable Levi component} of $P$.
+It is a closed reductive subgroup such that $LN$ maps diffeomorphically to $P$.
 Let $A$ be a maximal connected split abelian subgroup in the center of $L$, and $M=\bigcap_{\chi}\Ker\left|\chi\right|$, where $\chi$ runs over the continuous homomorphisms $\chi:L\rightarrow\R^*$.
 Then $L=MA$.
-The group $L$ is called the \textit{Levi component} of $P$ and the decomposition $P=(M\times A)\ltimes N$ is called the \textit{Langlands decomposition} of $P$.
+The decomposition $P=(M\times A)\ltimes N$ is called the \textit{Langlands decomposition} of $P$.
 Respectively denoting $\a$ and $\nk$ the lie algebras of $A$ and $N$, it is possible to choose an ordering on the $\a$-roots such that $\nk$ is the sum of the root-spaces associated to positive roots.
 Denoting $\g_\lambda$ the root-space associated to a root $\lambda$, let $\rho$ be the half sum of positive roots counted with multiplicity: $\rho=\frac{1}{2}\sum_{\lambda>0}\dim(\g_\lambda)\lambda$.
 Since $N$ is nilpotent and $L$ is reductive, they are both unimodular and the Haar measure $dp$ on $P=L\ltimes N$ decomposes into $dp=dl\,dn$.
 Finally, let $\nb$ denote the image $\theta\nk$ of $\nk$ under the Cartan involution and $\N$ be the corresponding analytic subgroup.